seantdeitrich/OMSCS-Notes/OMSCS-Notes/CS6310 - Software Architecture & Design/Project/Class Diagram.md

 	- Move those two pokemon instances into a list or some sort of storage
 		- (Not in thunderdome, storage class?)
 	- Send those two to the thunderdome

+- Thunderdome gets/uses/executes commands
+- Connects the commands to the pokemon

+Thunderdome accepts user input?
+Can battles exist without 2 pokemon